This post may contain affiliate links. For more information, please read the full disclosure policy here.

 16. Wander through The King’s Garden

-I walked from Nyhavn to King’s Garden and it was filled with locals on this particular Sunday afternoon.
+Another one of the best free things to do in Copenhagen is to follow in my footsteps and walk from Nyhavn to King’s Garden.
+It was filled with locals on this particular Sunday afternoon.
 In fact, 2.5 million people visit the garden annually.
 The King’s Garden was established in the Renaissance-style back in the early 1600s.
 I visited as the leaves were changing, but I hear it blooms in the summer months.
 In The King’s Garden, you will also find Rosenborg Castle.
 Although you have to pay to enter, I did go for a little walk around the perimeter.

 Cheap places to eat in Copenhagen

 Here are a few suggestions for cheap places to eat in Copenhagen.
 However, I picked up food from both the supermarket and 7/11 on a couple of occasions.
 Scandinavian 7/11s have the best hot snacks and sandwiches, seriously.

 There are hot dog carts located across Copenhagen, where you can pick up an inexpensive lunch or dinner.
 I got a hot dog from a stand at Nyhavn, where I sat and people watched by the water.
 It was so much better than spending a bazillion dollars on dinner at one of the many restaurants there!